WorldWindLabs/AgroSphere/README.md

 git clone https://github.com/WorldWind-2017/AgroSphere.git
 ```

 The above code should clone the repository to a folder called AgroSphere.
-To navigate to the examples folder specific to AgroSphere, you can use the command outlined below.
+To navigate to the main folder specific to AgroSphere, you can use the command outlined below.

 ```
-cd AgroSphere/examples
+cd AgroSphere/main
 ```

-The main heart of the Javascript functions associated with AgroSphere are contained within the ```index.js``` file in the apps folder.
+The main heart of the Javascript functions associated with AgroSphere are contained within the ```index.js``` file in the main folder.
 One example of editing this file is through the program vim, which can be used through the following command.

 ```
 vim index.js